Our products

 Packaging formats

 • Round can (8-14 fillets): the most classic format.
 Protects from light.
-Formats from 50g to 100g.
+Formats from 50 g to 100 g.

 • Salted fillets (not packed in oil): product in salt, for cleaning and home use.
 More artisanal, saltier.
 Requires prior preparation.

-Cantabrian anchovies vs other anchovies
+Cantabrian anchovies vs. other anchovies

 In the supermarket, you will find anchovies at very different prices.
 The main differences are in the origin of the fish and the process:

-Cantabrian Anchovies - Processing areas in Spain
+Cantabrian Anchovies - Production areas in Spain

 Detail of Cantabrian Anchovies: Signs of quality (and poor quality)